Are you making the most of two incomes in your retirement planning? Review these three income scenarios and strategies for each.

 Do you and your partner both have careers?
 Do you run a business together?
 Is one person working full-time and the other part-time?
-Accounting for how your family makes money can help you build your retirement savings strategy.
+Accounting for how your family brings in income can help you build your retirement savings strategy.

 The most important step you can take is discussing your future together.
 After that, it’s all in your income details and how you tailor your mix of retirement accounts to your particular situation.